mirza-git/DFW-IAAS/OS/Functional-Commands/repeat-rerun.md

 done
 ```

-### Challenge - generate 100 random number using "for loop"
+### Challenge # 1 - generate 100 random number using "for loop"
+### Challenge # 2 - generate 100 random files and write it to /tmp directory